-Horatio Wood, a United States neurologist, described involuntary facial and oromandibular movements in 1887, 23 years before the French neurologist Henry Meige reported a series of patients who exhibited dystonic contractions of facial and neck muscles.
+Horatio Wood, a United States neurologist, described involuntary facial and oromandibular movements in 1887, 23 years before the French neurologist Henry Meige reported a series of patients who exhibited dystonic contractions of facial and neck muscles (Pandey and Sharma 2017).
 The term “dystonia” was coined in 1911 by Oppenheim, a German clinician.
-Although the term "torsion dystonia" has been used in the literature, not every patient with dystonia has "torsion," and hence the simple term “dystonia” is currently preferred.
+Although the term "torsion dystonia" has been used in the literature, not every patient with dystonia has "torsion," and, hence, the simple term “dystonia” is currently preferred.
 Discoveries of genetic markers in some primary and secondary forms of dystonia have contributed to the development of newer nosology and classification of dystonia (Fahn et al 1998).
 When no etiology can be identified, the dystonia is referred to as primary dystonia.
 Primary dystonia can be either sporadic or inherited, and is not associated with any cognitive, pyramidal, cerebellar, or sensory abnormalities.
 The term "dystonia plus" is used when an associated neurologic abnormality exists, such as parkinsonism, dementia, corticospinal tract signs, and other neurologic disturbances besides dystonia.
 By definition, all cases of "dystonia plus" are secondary, although the etiology (eg, neuroleptics, Wilson disease, neuroacanthocytosis, trauma) may not always be obvious.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.